danielpmorton/pyastrobee/readme.md

 - [ ] Set up pointcloud (see dedo)
 - [ ] Try out remeshing only half of a bag to see if a denser mesh in an area will give different properties in Bullet
 - [ ] Add more tests
+- [ ] Experiment with tetrahedral meshes
+  - [ ] Try out tetgen/pyvista/tetwild/gmsh python interfaces
+  - [ ] Try out different mesh parameters:
+    - [ ] Number of mesh elements in the handle
+    - [ ] Handle geometry and size
+    - [ ] Main compartment geometry
+    - [ ] Number of mesh elements in the main compartment
+    - [ ] One side of the main compartment having a denser mesh than the other
+    - [ ] Figure out relationship between number of mesh elements / size of mesh elements to stiffness
+- [ ] Dynamics/Control improvements
+  - [ ] Refine step sizes / timesteps / tolerances when stepping through sim loop
+  - [ ] Check out the GNC/CTL section of nasa/astrobee, try to replicate their control method?
+And see Keenan's papers
+  - [ ] Check out `calculateMassMatrix`
+  - [ ] Try making a Jacobian mapping between desired forces and torques on the robot to the generalized forces we need to apply in Pybullet (t = J.T @ F)
+  - [ ] Improve PID?
+IDK if https://github.com/m-lundberg/simple-pid will be of use
+  - [ ] Look more into NASA's trapezoidal planner??
+See `mobility/planner_trapezoidal/src/planner_trapezoidal.cc`

 ### References to look into
 - [ ] (NOTE): Improve how you're keeping track of these refs (and include the random citations inside some of the attitude dynamics / quaternion code)